memgraph/docs/lab/style-script/overview.md

 }
 ```

-The content inside the curly braces is ignored, but can be helpful for clarity.
+The content inside the curly braces is ignored but can be helpful for clarity.

 ## Setting node images

 It would be nice to display flags in the country nodes.
 This can be achieved
 using URLs of flag images.
 There is a website that hosts many world flags so we
 can use images from [there](https://cdn.countryflags.com).
 Their API expects a
-country name as a part of URL path so we will make the following directive.
+country name as a part of the URL path so we will make the following directive.

 ```
 @NodeStyle HasLabel?(node, "Country") {